 ©

-More than 150 international airports connect with our main airport in Oslo, where of more than 90 are direct connections.
+More than 150 international airports connect with our main airport in Oslo, where more than 90 are direct connections.

 Domestic (and international) carriers